-To reach our goal of zero fatal and serious injury crashes by 2040, we must track our progress and adjust our course as necessary.
+To reach our goal of zero fatalities and serious injuries by 2040, we must track our progress and adjust our course as necessary.
 Measures of Effectiveness (MOE) are metrics we can use to measure how we're doing and hold ourselves accountable.